MicrosoftDocs/sql-docs/azure-sql/managed-instance/recovery-using-backups.md

 <!---
-The content in this article is also duplicated in /azure-sql/database/recovery-using-backups.md.
+Some of the content in this article is duplicated in /azure-sql/database/recovery-using-backups.md.
 Any relevant changes made to this article should be made in the other article as well.
 --->